dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3634: State intrusion on personal conduct undermines individual freedoms.
+### T3634: This principle applies to sexual activities and other personal choices.

 |Support|
 |---|